edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 How To Book
 ^^^^^^^^^^^

-In order to allow members to communicate with eachother their intentions for using the space (to avoid dissapointments when travelling to find the space is at capacity), a booking system has been implemented.
+In order to safely manage capacity and avoid disappointment when travelling to the lab, a booking system has been implemented.

 The booking system is available at `https://booking.ehlab.uk/ <https://booking.ehlab.uk/>`_ and you can login with your normal Hacklab username and password.
 You can reset this password at `https://admin.ehlab.uk/ <https://admin.ehlab.uk>`.